HunterHutch98/examples-1/README.md

 # CS3560 - Example Project

 Example project that uses Doxygen, Makefile, Catch2, Travis CI.

-This is a simple project that contain some of the tools used in the class.
+These examples are also to help students understand and use pull requests This is a simple project that contain some of the tools used in the class.
 For example,

 - .gitignore